shriram-jagan/pyminiweather/README.md

 WORK IN PROGRESS.
 THIS IS LIKELY TO CHANGE.

 The user can request data to be written to a file at periodic intervals by passing a integer number of timesteps to `output-freq`.
-As long as this number is greater than zero and less than the total number of timesteps, the conserved variables and derived quantities will be written to two differnet files.
+As long as this number is greater than zero and less than the total number of timesteps, the conserved variables and derived quantities will be written to two different files.
 The data gets appened to the same set of files after the first time step, so if there is an existing file that is named either `PyMiniWeatherData.txt` or `PyMiniWeatherData_svars.txt`, you will have to remove them before a new simulation.
 Once the data is written to these files, they can be post-processed using the `make_images.py` script in the `tools` directory.

 Currently, PyMiniWeather dumps 2D slices of 3D and 4D arrays and reshapes them back to their original shape based on the inputs passed to the script `make_images.py`.
 The above script should dump contour plots of potential temperature (variable index: 3) in the `post/images` directory.
 Note that the `ntimesteps` in `make_images.py` refers to the number of timesteps that the data file contains which in the above example is not `3000` but `3` since the output was written every `1000` timesteps.